andrewdotn/crk-db/docs/CW.md

 ## `\mrp2` **morphemes** [multiple]

-Arok is in the process of adding this field to the database.
-[2021/03/16] This field will show a morpheme breakdown for the morphemes in `\mrp`.

-It's unclear how this field is to be interpreted when there are multiple morphemes in `\mrp`.
-A good default assumption is that `\mrp2` only shows the morpheme breakdown for the stem in `\mrp` (so `\mrp2` is essentially the stem components—initial, medial, and final).
+This field shows a morpheme breakdown for each of the morphemes in `\mrp`.
+Each `\mrp2` field corresponds to the `\mrp` field preceding it.
+Occasionally a morpheme is listed with two leading asterisks; this indicates a tentative form, or forms that are very restricted in their distribution.

 ## `\new` **new since 2001 publication** [multiple]